History of Ecuador (1830–1860)

 The history of the Republic of Ecuador from 1830 to 1860 begins with the collapse of the nation of Gran Colombia in 1830, followed by the assassination of Antonio José de Sucre and the death of Simón Bolívar from tuberculosis the same year.
 Heartbroken at the dissolution of Gran Colombia, Bolívar is quoted to have said shortly before his death, "America is ungovernable.
 Those who have served the revolution have plowed the sea."
-These words would seem prophetic during the chaotic first thirty years in the existence of Ecuador.
+These words would seem prophetic during the chaotic first thirty years of Ecuador's existence.

 General Juan José Flores became the first President of Ecuador, ruling from 1830 to 1834.
 In 1834, facing a rebellion, he co-opted its presidential choice, José Vicente Rocafuerte y Rodríguez de Bejarano, and supported his presidency, while retaining considerable power as the commander of the military.
 In 1839, Rocafuerte retired, and Flores regained the presidency.
 In 1845, the Marcist Rebellion forced him into exile.

 The next fifteen years saw much turmoil, as various factions struggled for supremacy.
 Matters came to a head in 1859, the "Terrible Year" in Ecuadorian history.
 Then President Francisco Robles faced several opposition movements.
 Neighboring Peru, under President Ramón Castilla, began negotiating with all factions and imposed a blockade.
 On Castilla's suggestion, the four competing Ecuadorian governments selected General Guillermo Franco to negotiate with him.
 When the various factions realized that Franco had betrayed them, they banded together.
 At the Battle of Guayaquil, fought between September 22–24, 1860, Franco was defeated, and a new conservative era of government was ushered in.

 Beginnings of the Republic of Ecuador

-Independence did not bring a revolutionary liberation of the masses of Ecuadorian peasants.
+Independence did not bring revolutionary liberation to the masses of Ecuadorian peasants.
 On the contrary, as bad as the peasants' situation had been, it probably worsened with the loss of the Spanish royal officials who had protected the indigenous population against the abuses of the local criollo elite.
 These criollos, who had spearheaded the struggle for independence, were to be its principal beneficiaries.

 The early battle for control of the new state was fought, to a great extent, among the various factions—Ecuadorian and foreign, military and civilian—of this elite.
 General Juan José Flores, the "Founder of the Republic" and first President of Ecuador, was of the foreign military variety.
 Born in Venezuela, he had fought in the wars for independence with Bolívar, who had appointed him governor of Ecuador during its association with Gran Colombia.
 Although of humble origins with little formal education, Flores married into the Quiteño elite, gaining acceptance, initially at least, within the local criollo upper class.
-As a leader, however, he appeared primarily interested in maintaining his power.
+As a leader, however, he appeared to be primarily interested in maintaining his power.
 Military expenditures, from the wars of independence and from an unsuccessful campaign to wrest Cauca Province from Colombia in 1832, kept the state treasury empty while other matters were left unattended.